Daniel J. Frey

 COVID provided a solution to decrease those sucking federal dollars through Social Security.

-The bonus was it was hitting black and brown communities the hardest.
+The bonus was that it was hitting black and brown communities the hardest.

 Prejudice feeds upon stories that support it.